 The scale below represents urine color to estimate your level of hydration.

 The most evident manifestation of dehydration is extreme thirst.
 A mild feeling of thirst isn't a sign that you are already dehydrated.
-Instead, it is your body reminding you to drink water to keep you from dehydration.
+Instead, your body reminds you to drink water to prevent dehydration.

 Symptoms of dehydration include: